dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/README.md

 ![Container orchestration](container-orchestration.png)

-* The process of automatically deploying and managing containers is called Container Orchestration.
+* The process of automatically deploying and managing containers is called **Container Orchestration**.
 This can provide:
   * Fault tolerance by using multiple compute nodes.
   * Simple application scaling as demand changes.
   * Simple cluster scaling as demand changes.